Hezbollah social services: Healthcare

+Since a larger amount of the money received from Iran goes to military operations (because of a shift in interest under Iran), the available money in Hezbollah's services has been cut.
 In 2021 Iranian fuel was exported to Lebanon by Hezbollah.
 Nasrallah claimed in his speech that the fuel will first be donated to institutions like orphanages, public hospitals, water stations, nursing homes, and the Lebanese Red Cross.

-After the 2023 Turkey–Syria earthquake Hezbollah sent humanitarian aid the Syria.
+After the 2023 Turkey–Syria earthquake Hezbollah sent humanitarian aid to Syria.